Granada City Buses - Routes, Fares, Times & Travel Advice from Locals

 You can buy a bus ticket or top up your travel card by paying the driver directly on any city bus (including Alhambra / Albaicin / Sacromonte minibuses).
 However, route number 4 operates with a different ticketing system.

 On Route 4, you have two options for purchasing bus tickets or topping up your travel card.
 You can either buy or recharge at the stop using vending machines before boarding the bus, or you can pay directly to the driver.
-Which option to use depends on whether the stop has a vending machine or not.
+Which option to use depends on whether the stop has a vending machine or not (see image for how it looks).

 To validate your trip simply place or pass your card or ticket (which has a barcode) on the screen of the small validating machines, as depicted in the image above.